dumbo25/uai_install_shinken_rpi/README.md

 # uai_install_shinken_rpi
-Unattended install of latest version of shinken on raspberry pi
+Unattended install of latest version of shinken on raspberry pi running diet-pi or raspbian.